-The unaudited pro forma condensed combined balance sheet as of June 30, 2020, is presented as if the Ample acquisition had occurred and the Solo Option had been exercised on June 30, 2020.
-Certain pro forma adjustments to record differences between historical book values and preliminary values as of the date of the pro forma condensed combined financial statements are based on the assumption that the acquisition occurred on June 30, 2020.
+The unaudited pro forma condensed combined statements of operations of Akerna, Solo and Ample for the year ended June 30, 2020, are presented as if the Acquisitions had taken place on July 1, 2019.
+Certain pro forma adjustments to record differences between historical book values and preliminary values as of the date of the pro forma condensed combined statements of operations are based on the assumption that the acquisition occurred on July 1, 2019, 2020.
 The actual adjustments to be recorded in Akerna's consolidated financial statements will be as of the acquisition date and the option exercise date, respectively.